ECronin1973/Applied_Statistics_MyWork/README.md

 ## Display results with a Bar Chart

-We display overlap results within the following bar chart using the code:
+We displayed overlap results within the following bar chart using the code:

  ```<python>
 # Create a figure.